keras-team/keras-io/examples/vision/md/deit.md

 * Ross Wightman for keeping [`timm`](https://github.com/rwightman/pytorch-image-models)
 updated with readable implementations.
-I referred to the implementations of ViT and DeiT a lot during implementing them in TensorFlow.
+I referred to the implementations of ViT and DeiT a lot during implementing them in Keras.
 * [Aritra Roy Gosthipaty](https://github.com/ariG23498)
 who implemented some portions of the `ViTClassifier` in another project.
 * [Google Developers Experts](https://developers.google.com/programs/experts/)